Learn why your kids likely love carbs—and why it’s not something you need to spend any time worrying about!

 Bread, pasta, crackers, toast, noodles, pretzels, bread, tortillas, Puffs, Cheerios, Goldfish, bread…man, toddlers LOVE carbohydrates.
 Since I know that most of us worry at times that our kids are only eating from one food group all day long, here’s the scoop on why your little one loves carbs.
 (And why it’s perfectly normal and okay in the long run!)

 Your Toddler Loves Carbs and It’s Okay

 But even if you do all of that, chances are that your little one will reach for these beloved foods first.
 And that’s okay!
-Instead of making yourself crazy, let them enjoy their food—you guys, bread IS delicious after all!—be exposed to a variety (even if they don’t always eat a variety), and know that this will subside as they get older, grow at a slower rate, and develop a more adult-like palate.
+Instead of making yourself crazy, let them enjoy their food—you guys, bread IS delicious after all!—and know that this will subside as they get older and continue learning to eat a wider range of foods.